Autonomous communities of Spain: Autonomic pacts

 Special provisions were made for the Valencian Community and the Canary Islands in that, although they took the "slow route", through the subsequent approval of specific organic laws, they were to assume full autonomy in less than 5 years, since they had started a process towards the "fast route" prior to the approval of the "autonomic pacts".

 On the other hand, Cantabria and La Rioja, although originally part of Old Castile—and both originally included in the "pre-autonomic regime" of Castile and León—were granted autonomy as single provinces with historical identity, a move supported by the majority of their populations.
 The "autonomic pacts" give both Cantabria and La Rioja the option of being incorporated into Castile and León in the future, and required that the Statutes of Autonomy of all three communities include such a provision.
 León, a historical kingdom and historical region of Spain, once joined to Old Castile to form Castile and León, was denied secession to be constituted as an autonomous community on its own right.

 During the second half of the 1980s, the central government seemed reluctant to transfer all powers to the "slow route" communities.
 After the five years set up by the constitution, all "slow route" communities demanded the maximum transfer guaranteed by the constitution.
 This led to what has been called the "second autonomic pacts" of 1992, between the then prime minister of Spain Felipe González from PSOE and the leader of the opposition, José María Aznar from the newly created People's Party (PP), successor to the People's Alliance party.
 Through these agreements new powers were transferred, with the reforms to many Statutes of Autonomy of the "slow-route" communities with the aim of equalizing them to the "fast route" communities.
-In 1995, the cities of Ceuta and Melilla were constituted as "autonomous cities" without legislative powers, but with an autonomous assembly not subordinated to any other province or community.
+In 1995, the cities of Ceuta and Melilla were removed from Andalusia and constituted as "autonomous cities" without legislative powers, but with an autonomous assembly not subordinated to any other province or community.

 The creation of the autonomous communities was a diverse process, that started with the constitution, was normalized with the autonomic pacts and was completed with the Statutes of Autonomy.
 It is, however, an ongoing process; further devolution—or even the return of transferred powers—is always a possibility.
 This has been evidenced in the 2000s, at the beginning with a wave of approval of new Statutes of Autonomy for many communities, with many considering the recentralization of some powers after the 2008 financial crisis.
-Nonetheless, Spain is now a decentralized country with a structure unlike any other, similar but not equal to a federation, even though in many respects the country can be compared to countries which are undeniably federal.
-The unique resulting system is referred to as "Autonomous state", or more precisely "State of Autonomies".
+Nonetheless, Spain is now a decentralized country with a unique structure similar but not equal to a federation, even though in many respects the country can be compared to countries which are undeniably federal.
+The resulting system is referred to as an "autonomous state", or more precisely "state of autonomies".